There’s no other way to say it: We love, love, love jazz!

-Carole is currently at work on an album featuring tunes from the Big Band era.
+Carole recently completed work on an album featuring tunes from the Big Band era.

 When not on the road Paul holds down the piano chair in the eight-piece jazz band “The Fat Babies,” performing weekly at the long-established Chicago jazz club The Green Mill and at the Honky Tonk BBQ.
 The group plays a wide variety of jazz from the 1920s through the 1940s and has released two albums to critical acclaim with their Delmark Records release “Chicago Hot” being named one of the best jazz album releases of 2012 by the Chicago Tribune.